NREL/HPC/docs/Documentation/Development/Languages/Python/conda.md

 To create a new environment with the recipe specified in the .yaml file:

-`conda env create --name mypyeagle --file environment.yaml`
+`conda env create --name mypyhpc --file environment.yaml`

 If a name or prefix isn't specified, the environment will be given the same name as the original environment the recipe was exported from (which may be desirable if you're moving to a different computer).